Britain Covey: Los Angeles Rams

 On May 5, 2025, the Los Angeles Rams signed Covey to a one-year contract.
 He was waived on August 26 as part of final roster cuts.

 Philadelphia Eagles (second stint)

-On August 28, 2025, Covey signed with the Philadelphia Eagles practice squad.
+On August 28, 2025, Covey signed with the Philadelphia Eagles' practice squad.
+He was promoted to the active roster on November 26.

+On August 30, 2026, Covey was released by the Eagles as part of final roster cuts and re-signed to the practice squad the next day.
+On September 15, he was signed to the active roster.